adoptium/.eclipsefdn/docs/index.md

 ## Playground

-A playground for creating resources is available [here](playground.md)
+A playground for creating and testing resources in jsonnet format is available [here](playground.md).